Here’s a newsflash for all those American servicemen serving in Afghanistan and Iraq. And for their wives.

 The invasion of Afghanistan was a bad idea.
 The invasion of Iraq was a worse one.
 The latter is now the second longest war in American history, but only because the former is the longest.
-Neither have been the most expensive.
+Neither has been the most expensive.
 That was still WWII.
-Vietnam takes first for lowest return on investment.
+Vietnam takes first place for lowest return on investment.
 In short, America has a rather checkered track record in victories and defeats.
 But there’s something churlish – is there not? – in taking one’s humiliation out on a hapless fifteen year old kid after the fact for just doing what he was there to do in precisely the way Speer and Morris were just doing what they were there to do.

 Some people think Khadr should be excused because of his age.
 I think he should be lionized all the more for it.
 Child soldier my ass!
 Fifteen year olds have been going to war since before we emerged from the cave.
 In fact I wouldn’t be surprised if fifteen has been at or above the average age of ‘enlistment’ since before we emerged from the cave.
 And to suggest that he was a mere dupe of his even more infamous ‘terrorist’ father is even more myopic.
-It suggests that xxx and xxx were not dupes of whomever or whatever sent them into battle.
+It suggests that Speer and Morris were not dupes of whomever or whatever sent them into battle.
 Doesn’t the obituary of every soldier who’s fallen in Afghanistan and Iraq include the mandatory assurance that “He believed in the mission.”?
 I suspect Khadr knew a helluva lot more about what he was fighting for than pretty much any of the soldiers he was defending his country against.

 “Not his country!” you counter.